 Applications are considered from any area of our funding remit, including population, prevention and early detection/diagnosis research, but with the exception of clinical trials and drug discovery.

 - A PhD or MD and extensive post-doctoral research experience

 You should not:

-- Have a core-funded Group Leader position at one of our Institutes2
+Have a core-funded Group Leader position at one of our Institutes*